-Based on LQCD SciDAC prototypes in FY 2004 and FY 2005, the "6n" and "Kaon" clusters purchased in FY2006, the "7n" cluster purchased in FY2007, and the "J/Psi" cluster purchased in FY2008 and FY2009, Infiniband was the preferred choice for the first LQCD-Ext cluster "Ds", and is the likely choice for any later clusters.
+Based on LQCD SciDAC prototypes in FY 2004 and FY 2005, the "6n" and "Kaon" clusters purchased in FY2006, the "7n" cluster purchased in FY2007, and the "J/Psi" cluster purchased in FY2008 and FY2009, Infiniband was the preferred choice for the LQCD-Ext clusters "Ds", "Dsg", "12s", and "12k", and is the likely choice for any later clusters.
 These clusters will use quad data rate (QDR) or faster Infiniband parts.
+The JLab "12k" cluster uses fourteen data rate (FDR) Infiniband parts.

 Current QDR switch configurations from multiple Infiniband vendors include 24, 36, 108, 144, 216, 288, 324, and 648-port switches.
 For the large clusters to be built in this project, leaf and spine designs are preferred.
-Because QDR 4X HCA bandwidths exceed the requirements for lattice QCD codes, oversubscribed designs can be used.
+Because QDR 4X HCA bandwidths exceed the requirements for lattice QCD codes for some processors, such as the AMD Magny-Cours, oversubscribed designs can be used.
 A 2:1 design, for example, would have 24 computers attached to a 36-port switch, with the remaining 12 ports used to connect to the network spine.
+For faster processors, such as Intel Sandy Bridge, or for GPU accelerated systems, full bisection bandwidth designs with QDR may be required.